WarriorOfWhat/Hostingway/README.md

 $\color{grey}{\text{Grey}}$: No longer in the venue<br>
 '[*]' - Only appears if a note exists.
 Can be hovered to view notes written by you or staff.

-**Greet:** Sends customized DM (Settings tab) to greet your guest with important information, like your website, discord, or rules.
-Once pressed, it remembers who has been greeted, even if they leave and come back.
+**Greet/VIP Greet:** Sends customized DM (Settings tab) to greet your guest with important information, like your website, discord, or rules.
+Once pressed, it remembers who has been greeted, even if they leave and come back.<br>

+**Skip**: Skips a greeting/marks them as greeted without sending a DM.<br>

 **Note:** Notes to help you remember a guest for a more personalized experience.
-100 character limit.
+100 character limit.<br>

+**VIP/Un-VIP:** Add/Remove from VIP Database.<br>

 **Reset Session Greets:** We recommend using this before using **Clear Offline History** if you want to greet everyone the same every night, including regulars.
 If not, this can be ignored.<br>